crisp-im/crisp-sdk-ios/README.md

 Run `carthage update` to build the framework and drag the built `Crisp.framework` into your Xcode project.

+## Requirements

+⚠️ You should absolutly add photos permissions, `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescription` on your `Info.plist`, to tell the user why you need to access the Camera and Photo Library.
+You also need to have "iCloud Documents" enable on you Capabilities.

 ## Usage

 All the documentation was on [this page](https://crisp-im.github.io/crisp-sdk-ios/)